A Quick Heads Up

 Cooler painting is not only for sorority girls and date parties (some sororities have a tradition to give personalized coolers to their dates).
 Even less than super crafty or artistic people (like me…) can do it, and so can you!
 I recently painted a cooler for my boyfriend for his birthday and it was so easy.
-Usually I am not the crafty person due to my lack of patience, but with these easy tips I finished painting the cooler in a day in a half.
+Usually, I am not the crafty person due to my lack of patience, but with these easy tips, I finished painting the cooler in a day in a half (though you should budget a few more days for the sealant layers to dry!)

 - Cooler of any kind/size/color